 Many schools have purchased bulk (30+) orders of bikes that are delivered from the supplier still in their boxes.
 These bikes will need to be assembled.
 While a lot of the unpacking of the bikes and some basic assembly work could be done by older students, staff and parents, it is recommended to have the bikes professionally assembled or at least checked over.
 This can be done through a local bike shop or by getting a bike mechanic to do it.
 It is best to get the work done on the school site as this reduces the need to transport the bikes from one location to another.

 It is recommended that the individual bike serial number for every bike is recorded and stored by the school.
 These can be used to identify bikes if they go missing.

 It is recommended that a good quality helmet is available for every child in the school so that there is no need to share helmets.
 It is best at the start of the project to fit and name (eg Sam W) individual helmets (on the side) for each child.
 Most schools store the helmets in their class rooms so they are easily available for when the class goes biking.

 It is essential that the bikes are stored in a safe and secure (and alarmed if possible) building within the school grounds.
-It is recommended that this room is as close to the actual tracks as possible so to allow easy access.
+It is recommended that this storage is as close to the bike tracks as possible to allow easy access.

 Some schools are able to store the bikes in an available shed or an unused classroom.
-A school may decide to build a purpose built shed.
-A school may decide to use just a general sports storage shed that includes all their sports equipment.
+A school may decide to build a purpose built shed or use a general sports storage shed that includes all their sports equipment.

-The normal specification for a Bikes in Schools converted shipping container are;
+The normal specifications for a Bikes in Schools converted shipping container are:

 - 40’ High Cube Container